antfu/eslint-ts-patch/README.md

 It should make your `eslint` CLI works for MJS and TypeScript flat config files.
 If it's still not, you can try switching the CLI to `eslint-ts`.

+## Compatibility

+Tested with the following tools:

+### Package Managers

+- `npm` ✅
+- `pnpm` ✅
+- `yarn` ✅

+### Integrations

+- `eslint` CLI ✅
+- VSCode ESLint extension ✅ (as it's executing your local `node_modules/.bin/eslint`)

+Haven't gotten chance to test with other integrations, contributions are welcome.

 ## Versioning

 This package proxies all ESLint exports, it should be compatible by aliasing the `eslint` package.
-The version of this package is the same as the latest supported ESLint version.
+The version of this package is the same as the latest supported ESLint version in addition to a patch number suffix indicate the patches of this package (e.g. `8.55.0-1`).
 It's using `^` relaxed dependency of `eslint`, so it should work with any newer versions of ESLint.

-When this package releases patches while ESLint hasn't bumped its version, it will be released with the same version as ESLint with a patch version suffix, e.g. `8.55.0-1`

 ## How it works